Funding is available through application to Saskatchewan Synod:

 - The charity must be able to reallocate donated funds within the program as it deems appropriate.

 Registered Canadian charities are restricted to public benevolence.
 Charities cannot engage in private benevolence, no matter how worthwhile the beneficiary.
 Funds directed to a family or individual identified by name, through pictures, or otherwise cannot be handled by the congregation, including gifts to a pastor.

 Consistent with best practices in managing all congregational funds, it is important that funds be managed by the congregational treasurer rather than maintained in a separate bank account with different signing authorities.
 This ensures the congregation’s usual internal controls (e.g. two counters for offerings, approval of expenses prior to payment, submission of receipts, two signing officers for cheques, etc.) are in place for donation receipting and payment of expenses.
 Furthermore, keeping these funds under congregational control avoids potential conflict with CRA regulations that prohibit charities from transferring funds to another group that is not a registered charity.

-Funds available to Saskatchewan Synod faith communities
+Funds available through application to Saskatchewan Synod

 Is your congregation or ministry considering a project to alleviate poverty or support compassionate justice initiatives?
 A small amount of funding is available annually to support these projects thanks to CLWR and the national church.
 Application deadline is May 1, though late submissions may be accepted if funds have not been fully disbursed.